aimacode/aima-glossary/glossary.md

 ## Bayes-Nash equilibrium
 ## Bayesian learning

-It’s a Machine Learning method which enables us to encode our initial perception of what a model should look like, regardless of what the data tells us.
+A Machine Learning method which enables us to encode our initial perception of what a model should look like, regardless of what the data tells us.
 It proves to be very useful when there’s a sparse amount of data to train our model properly.

 ## Bayesian network

-It’s a probabilistic graphical model representing a group of variables along with their conditional dependencies through a direct acyclic graph; it is also used to compute the probability distribution for a subset of network variables, provided the distributions or values of any subset of the remaining variables.
+A probabilistic graphical model representing a group of variables along with their conditional dependencies through a direct acyclic graph; it is also used to compute the probability distribution for a subset of network variables, provided the distributions or values of any subset of the remaining variables.

 ## beam search
 ## behaviorism